 Grape shears are an antiquated idea for some; however they are as practical as always when in a formal dinner setting, and as grapes are still a common dessert accompaniment to cheese, they maintain their usefulness.

-Grape shears represent a bygone era, when a knowledge of- and abiding by the rules of etiquette and table manners dictated your standing in society.
+Antique silver grape shears represent a bygone era, when a knowledge of- and abiding by the rules of etiquette and table manners using sterling silver flatware dictated your standing in society.
 They are an artefact that symbolises polite society and are a charming piece of our civilization’s recent history which one is able to own.

 Jodie Smith – Copywriter

 Jodie joined AC Silver in 2016 as a copywriter after completing a degree in English Literature, possessing a passion for jewellery and unusual antiquities combined with an interest in blogging.